 Grammy Award winning group De La Soul’s latest album “And The Anonymous Nobody” debuted at No. 1 on the US Billboard hip-hop chart.
-The group’s first album in 12 years is crowd funded and became the second most funded Kickstarter project in history, with over $600,000 pledged.And The Anonymous Nobody features contributions from Damon Albarn, David Byrne, Little Dragon, Snoop Dogg, 2 Chainz, Usher, Estelle, Jill Scott, Pete Rock, Roc Marciano and more.
-Breaking new ground and crossing genres, the album has achieved critical acclaim.
-It was released on August 26th and has also landed at No. 2 on Billboard’s Independent Albums chart and No. 12 on the Billboard Hot 200 chart.
+The group’s first album in 12 years was crowd funded and became the second most funded Kickstarter project in history, with over $600,000 pledged.
+“And The Anonymous Nobody” featured contributions from Damon Albarn, David Byrne, Little Dragon, Snoop Dogg, 2 Chainz, Usher, Estelle, Jill Scott, Pete Rock, Roc Marciano and more.
+Breaking new ground and crossing genres, the album achieved critical acclaim, landing at No. 2 on Billboard’s Independent Albums chart and No. 12 on the Billboard Hot 200 chart.

-Their debut album, 3 Feet High and Rising (1989), was a critical smash that saw the group labeled hippies due to the message of peace and love.
-"Me, Myself and I" became a huge hit, further cementing the group's popularity.
+De La Soul’s seminal debut album, 3Feet High and Rising (1989), was a critical smash.
+"Me, Myself and I" became a huge hit, cementing the group's popularity.
+Breaking new ground both sonically and visually with a refreshingly colourful, original and authentic style.
 De La Soul's second album, De La Soul Is Dead (1991) was a much darker album.
 It featured skits that criticized the direction that hip hop was heading in at the time.
 1993'sBuhloone Mindstate and 1996's Stakes Is High saw the group evolve a new soundand cement their position as mainstays of the alternative hip hop movement.

+In 2005, De La Soul featured on the Gorillaz single, "Feel Good Inc." winning a Grammy Award for Best Pop Vocal Collaboration and later joining Gorillaz as guests on several world tours.
 On Valentine's Day 2014, De La Soul became the first group ever to give away their entire catalogue to fans online for 25 hours.
 Frustrated by sample clearance issues and a lack of support from their previous label, their controversial move was celebrated by fans and won the group a Webby Award for innovation.